Who do I contact for help? BHS functions on a House system. We have a team of people who only work with freshmen.

 Questions?
 Contact Freshman Counselor, Mr. Alton Rollerson.

 BHS has a wide array of athletics and activities.
-Please see our activities page for a listing of our clubs and activities.
+Please check out our 2021 Activity & Athletic Fair page for a listing of our clubs and activities.
 Our Activity Director is Ms. Shelby Gajos.

 From Our Athletic Department:

 The above link is the main source of information for Batavia High School Sports.
-On this page, you will find information for all of our athletic programs.
-Schedules and results, team rosters, links to team pages, news and announcements, tryout information, photos, IHSA and School links, directions to other schools and much more!
+On that page, you will find information for all of our athletic programs.
+Schedules and results, team rosters, links to team pages, news and announcements, tryout information, photos, IHSA and School links, directions to other schools, and much more!
 Be sure to review and familiarize yourself with this page!

 **Athletic Registration is separate from PowerSchool and a link is sent to you to register your athlete for sports via our own athletic registration website.
 You must be registered in athletic registration in order to practice, participate or try out for a BHS sport prior to the first day of the sports season.